alexharv074/aws_exam_notes/developer/sqs_notes.md

 - queued for 1 min to 14 days (default 4 days)
 - guaranteed delivery

-## standard queues
+## Types of queues

+- standard queues:
-- best effort ordering, message delivered at least once
+    * best effort ordering, message delivered at least once
-- can be delivered multiple times and in any order.
+    * can be delivered multiple times and in any order.

-## FIFO queues
+- FIFO queues

-- good for banking transactions.
+    * good for banking transactions.
 Ordering guaranteed, no duplicates.

 ## SQS Visibility Timeout